thumblemonks/riot/README.markdown

 # Protest

 An extremely fast, expressive, and context-driven unit-testing framework.
+Protest the slow test.

 #### Example: Basic booleans

 **NOTE:** For no specific reason, I'm going to use an ActiveRecord model in the following examples.

 At it's very basic, Protest simply tries to assert that an expression is true or false.
-Protest does this through its `asserts` and `denies` tests.
+Protest does this through its `asserts` or `should` tests.
 An `asserts` test will pass if the result of running the test is neither `nil` or `false`.
-A `denies` test confirms just the opposite.
+A `should` test does the exact same thing - they are in fact aliases.
+The only difference is in the way you write the assertion.
+Sometimes it's more clear to say "this **should** do that" and sometimes it's better to say "**assert** this is that".
+I promise you that Protest will get no more redundant than this.

 For instance, given a test file named `foo_test.rb`, you might have the following code in it: